NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 The ``sat_sim`` satellite simulator program models a satellite traveling around a planet and taking pictures.
-It can either create camera models (Pinhole or Linescan), or read them from disk.
+It can either create camera models (Pinhole or linescan), or read them from disk.
 In either case it creates synthetic images for the given cameras.
 This tool can model camera jitter and a rig.

 The inputs are a DEM and georeferenced image (ortho image) of the area of